Residential Demolition / Rental Replacement

 Section 33, Planning Act

 In Ontario, section 33 of the Planning Act authorizes municipalities to identify areas where the demolition of residential property will be controlled.
 Within identified areas, a permit may be required from the municipality to authorize the demolition of an existing residential building, and a condition can be imposed requiring that the new building be constructed within a specified time or a fine of up to $20,000 may be imposed.
-An applicant can appeal to the Ontario Municipal Board against the municipality’s refusal to issue a demolition permit, its failure to make a decision on the application for a demolition permit, or the timeline and fine amount specified in any condition imposed by the municipality when it issued the demolition permit.
+An applicant can appeal to the Local Planning Appeal Tribunal (formerly the Ontario Municipal Board) against the municipality’s refusal to issue a demolition permit, its failure to make a decision on the application for a demolition permit, or the timeline and fine amount specified in any condition imposed by the municipality when it issued the demolition permit.

 The holder of a demolition permit issued under section 33 of the Planning Act can request an extension of the deadline for constructing the new building or request relief from the requirement to construct the new building if it has become unfeasible to do so.
-The municipality’s refusal to extend the deadline or grant relief from the requirement to construct a new building can be appealed to the Ontario Municipal Board.
+The municipality’s refusal to extend the deadline or grant relief from the requirement to construct a new building can be appealed to the Local Planning Appeal Tribunal.

 Municipal Act, 2001 / City of Toronto Act, 2006